wzqcongcong/MacGuarder/README.md

 ![Settings](screenshot/Settings.png)

 ## Usage ##

-- select a device to monitor
+1. select a bluetooth device to monitor
-- set the RSSI threshold for selected device
+2. set the RSSI threshold for selected device
+<br/>(the closer your device is, the bigger the RSSI value will be)
+3. input your login password of Mac
-- start
+4. save & start

 When the device is out of scope, Mac will be locked.
 When the device is in the scope, Mac will be unlocked.